AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/on-demand-webinars.md

 Marketo provides the watch statistics for On-Demand Webinars on the Dashboard tab with the help of the following widgets:

-* On-Demand Summary: This provides a day-wise summary of the count of visitors (No-Shows) that watch the recording after the event.
+* On-Demand Summary: This provides a summary of the count of visitors (No-Shows) that watch the recording after the event on a given day(s)

 * On-Demand Statistics: This widget provides information on:
   * Days the On-Demand recording is available for viewing&mdash;Helps marketers perform actions, such as executing email campaigns close to the end of the recording availability duration of 30 days.